dimzachar/mlops-zoomcamp/notes/Week_6/terraform_e2e.md

 Similarly, replace with "vars/stg.tfvars" to set up the infrastructure for the staging environment.

-### S3 module
+### S3 module (`modules/s3/main.tf` and `modules/s3/variables.tf`)

-The S3 module (`modules/s3`) is a reusable Terraform module responsible for creating an Amazon S3 bucket.
+The S3 module is a reusable Terraform module responsible for creating an Amazon S3 bucket.
 The `main.tf` file within this module is responsible for creating the S3 bucket:

 ```hcl